learn-co-curriculum/python-p3-init-self/README.md

 ## Instructions

-Fork and clone the lab and run the tests with `learn test`.
+Fork and clone the lab and run the tests with `pytest -x`.

 ### 1. `Person.__init__` with a Name